Hey Nutrition Lady

 And!
 They just so happen to be gluten-free, grain-free, and completely delicious.
 And with broccoli on board, too?
 I am one happy nutrition lady.

 If you're not a fan of the texture of cottage cheese, no need to stress.
 It kinda melts right into the muffin, no lumpy bits in sight.
-You could, of course, call cottage cheese's more sophisticated European cousin into action (ricotta toast, ILYSM), but I firmly believe that cottage is the right cheese for this job.
+You could, of course, call cottage cheese's more sophisticated European cousin into action and make these Whole Wheat Ricotta Muffins instead.
+If you're keen on a sweeter muffin, give our honey-sweetened Blueberry Cottage Cheese Muffins a try.

 Featured comment: